 You’ll need a KrisFlyer account to search on Singapore Airlines’ site.
 It’s free and easy to set up an account online and you’ll have instant access to the flight search engine.

 If you can only see the seat you want through the Singapore Airlines website, it may still be bookable over the phone with Virgin Australia.
+That’s because the Velocity website is notorious for showing incorrect business class award inventory with partners, and on top of that there’s no option to search for first class seats.

 There’s no way to know if Virgin Australia has access to a seat except to call and ask.
 The number is 13 18 75.